 Besides, he was everything I’m not: brave, extroverted, talkative, spontaneous, a risk-taker, etc.

 The answer surprised even me.
-So I spent two (mostly heavenly) weeks in England, and decided to make it work.
+So, I spent two (mostly heavenly) weeks in England, and decided to make it work.
 After dating long distance (and then getting married), we had a choice to make: live in MN (which I hated – ONLY because of the weather), or I could move to England.
 I chose to throw caution to the wind and head out for the adventure of a lifetime.
-I quit my job, sold my car, gave away about 3/4 of my belongings, and packed the rest of it into a crate bound for England.
+I quit my job, sold my car, gave away about 3/4 of my belongings, and packed the rest of my belongings into a crate bound for England.

 Remember, Twin-Flames are supposed to change our lives completely.

 Once there, we lived above a pub that he and his brother ran.
 We got along, but mainly because he worked long hours.
 While he worked, I finished writing a novel that I’d started 3 years prior.
-Everything was interesting to me over there, but then… the UK said that I could only live there 6 months out of a year, despite the fact that I was married to an Englishman.
+Everything was interesting to me there, but the UK said that I could only live there 6 months out of a year, despite the fact that I was married to an Englishman.

 We decided the best solution would be to buy a camper, and travel throughout Europe for at least six months.
 I should have seen the red flags.
 He didn’t have any money, so I had to buy the camper, pay for gas, food, campsites – everything.
 Later, I realized how selfish he was; not only living off of me, but leaving the pub without a thought of how it would affect his brother (the pub closed within a few months after we left).

-As I mentioned, he was (to say the very least) unpredictable, moody, dark, and childish but he was also fun, adventurous, SUPER capable, and sexy as hell.
+As I mentioned, he was (to say the very least) unpredictable, moody, dark, and childish, but he was also fun, adventurous, SUPER capable, and sexy as hell.
 It also didn’t hurt that he spoke Spanish (from his time in Mexico).
 But something changed once we got to Spain.
 He worked for 4 hours 5 days a week at the campground where we stayed.
 In return, we got free rent, water and electricity.

 It was great at first, but then I noticed the way he looked at the campground owner’s young wife, and he was spending hours looking at his phone, he was drinking more and started smoking weed.
-And he’d go into town without me, with no explanation about where he was.
+And, he’d go into town without me, with no explanation about where he was.

 After about three months there, we decided to get an apartment.
-But when he signed the lease (I couldn’t be on it because I wasn’t European), it was like he felt trapped by having to stay in the same place for a year.
+But, when he signed the lease (I couldn’t be on it because I wasn’t European), it was like he felt trapped by having to stay in the same place for a year.

 We were there for about a month before all of his bad habits escalated.
 It all came to a head when his mother came with her boyfriend for a visit.
 My husband kept sneaking out while they were there, he said it was to smoke pot.
 So… I chose to believe him.

 All of my money was in his bank account, because I couldn’t open one in Europe.
 When I found out the type of porn he was into, I .
 LOST .
 MY .
 SHIT!
 He was into teenage girls.
 I’d threatened to leave SEVERAL times before – and it takes a LOT to get me riled up – but that?
-They were girls, not women, girls!
+They were girls, not women.
+Girls!
 And who, in the hell looks at porn – of any kind – when their mother is within spitting distance?

-The day after I left, I realized he’d block my bank card, disconnected my phone, and told the campground owners to ban me from their site and have the camper (that was still there) impounded.
+The day after I left, I realized he’d block my bank card, disconnected my phone, asked the campground owners to ban me from their site and have the camper (that was still there) impounded.
 He also changed the locks on the apartment, so I only had the clothes on my back, my legal documents, and couple of things I deemed important before I “escaped.”
 I never got any of my things back.